How to be a Responsible Traveler - Planeta.com

 Pick up the trash – Actions speak louder than words.
 If you are concerned about the environment, show that you care by picking up trash and never throwing anything of yours on the ground.
 As the adage goes, ‘pack it in, pack it out.’

 Learn the language – Learn and use a few words starting with ‘hello’ and ‘thank you.’
-If you have the time, take a language class.

-Be respectful of peoples’ privacy – Some people do not wish to be visited.
-In rural communities, wait until you are invited to approach homes or groups of people.
+Bonus points for Indigenous languages.

 Be respectful of Indigenous Peoples – Traditional land owners should be acknowledged.
 Aboriginal and Indigenous people working in tourism take their role of welcoming visitors very seriously.
 Recognize their connection to the land and learn to see the world differently.